Dinoponera longipes: Distribution

-Dinoponera longipes have been collected in eastern Peru in the departments of Loreto, Amazonas, Huánuco, San Martín and Pasco, as well as Ecuador in the province of Pastaza.
+Dinoponera longipes have been collected in eastern Peru in the departments of Loreto, Amazonas, Huánuco, San Martín and Pasco, as well as Ecuador in the Pastaza Province.
 In Colombia it has been recorded near the Peruvian border in the department of Amazonas.
 In Brazil, Dinoponera longipes has been found in Acre, Amazonas as far east as Manaus, as well as along the Rio Madeira in Rondônia.

 Taxonomy

 Doubt was raised by Kempf (1971) as to whether Dinoponera longipes was a valid species.
 Since few specimens have been collected from western Brazil a clinal variation in character form with Dinoponera gigantea or Dinoponera mutica was a possibility.
 Specimens from Brazil examined by Lenhart, Dash & MacKay (2013) showed no such integration.
 Additionally, evidence of species validity comes from the unique morphology of the male.
-The nearest known locality of another species is Dinoponera gigantea 550 km away at Estirón Rio Ampiacu in the Loreto Region, Perú.
+The nearest known locality of another species is Dinoponera gigantea 550 km away at Estirón Rio Ampiacu in the department of Loreto, Peru.
 There is a possibility that these could be males of a yet undiscovered species.
 However, relatively intensive collecting of Dinoponera in the area by numerous collectors has not revealed any other form.